mhs89/devops-demo-tgg/README.md

-# Microservices CI/CD Pipeline with Kubernetes, Istio, and Helm
+# Microservices CI/CD Pipeline using the Kubernetes, Istio, Jenkins , Helm , OpenLdap, Kube Prometheus Stack ( Grafana, Prometheus, Alert Manager) and Docker Hub

-This repository contains the configuration and setup for a comprehensive CI/CD pipeline for managing microservices deployments using Kubernetes,Jenkins , Helm and GitHub integration.
+This repository contains the configuration and setup for a comprehensive CI/CD pipeline for managing microservices deployments using Kubernetes,Jenkins,Helm Package Manager, Istio, GitHub and Docker Hub integration.
-There are two application inside the "python-app-task3" and "react-product-app-task6" folder and all required files packaged inside of them.
+In this demo, three different microservice application will be deployed for different purposes and configuration files of applications are placed in each indivual folders.

+Jenkins_with_Helm_task2 : Contains the customized Jenkins Helm files and installation scripts. python-app-task3 : Contains

 ## Overview